Why Choose Lincoln

 Graduates can progress to a range of careers in areas such as sport development, coaching, and fitness instruction, and graduate-level employment in the uniformed services.
 Some choose to go on to postgraduate study or teaching.

-A Level: BBC (112 UCAS Tariff points from a minimum of 3 A Levels or equivalent qualifications).
+104 UCAS Tariff points from a minimum of 2 A Levels or equivalent qualifications.

-BTEC Extended Diploma: Distinction, Merit, Merit or equivalent.
+BTEC Extended Diploma: Distinction, Merit, Merit.

 T Level: Merit

-Access to Higher Education Diploma: 45 Level 3 credits with a minimum of 112 UCAS Tariff points.
+Access to Higher Education Diploma: 45 Level 3 credits with a minimum of 104 UCAS Tariff points.

-Applicants will also need at least five GCSEs at grade 4 (C) or above, which must include English, Maths and a Science or sport related subject.
+GCSE's: Minimum of five at grade 4 or above, which must include English, Maths and a Science or sport related subject.
 Equivalent Level 2 qualifications may also be considered.

-The University accepts a wide range of qualifications as the basis for entry.
-We will also consider applicants with extensive and relevant work experience and will give special individual consideration to those who do not meet the standard entry qualifications.
+We may also consider applicants with extensive and relevant work experience and will give special individual consideration to those who do not meet the standard entry qualifications.

 Non UK Qualifications: